65 Gliders & Sailplanes

 Fuselage

-The fuselage of a sailplane is generally well streamlined but suffers from all of the same problems as other aircraft, including disturbances caused by the cockpit windows, gap leaks at control surfaces, wing/fuselage interference, probes, antennas, etc. While the drag caused by any of these sources is relatively small, the aggregate drag matters, which can be significant.
-The maximum cross-sectional area of the fuselage is generally kept as low as possible by having the pilot sit in a semi-prone position.
+The fuselage of a sailplane is generally well streamlined but suffers from the same problems as other aircraft, including disturbances caused by cockpit windows, gap leaks at control surfaces, wing-fuselage interference, and the presence of probes and antennas.
+While the drag caused by any one of these sources is relatively small, the aggregate drag can be significant.
+The maximum cross-sectional area of the fuselage is generally minimized by having the pilot sit in a semi-reclined position.

 The fuselage drag can be expressed as